filecoin-project/lotus/documentation/en/getting-started/setup-troubleshooting.md

 # Setup Troubleshooting

+## Error: initializing node error: cbor input had wrong number of fields

+This happens when you are starting Lotus which has been compiled for one network, but it encounters data in the Lotus data folder which is for a different network, or for an older incompatible version.

+The solution is to clear the data folder (see below).

 ## Config: Clearing data

 Here is a command that will delete your chain data, stored wallets, stored data and any miners you have set up: